 If you accept the terms of a loan, your school will need to certify the loan before it can be processed.
 The process can be completed in roughly 10 business days, but this varies greatly depending on how long it will take your school to verify your information and certify the loan.

 Your credit report will be pulled (points lost for Sallie Mae) before you get a rate quote, and if you have bad credit, this will affect your approval success rate.
 Fortunately, Sallie Mae lets borrowers sign up with a cosigner.
 A cosigner will help increase your chances of approval and can lower your interest rates too.
 If you’re applying with a cosigner, you’ll need the following information for both of you:

 While Sallie Mae doesn’t specify everything that goes into the equation, various factors will be taken into consideration when you apply for a private student loan.
 Some of these may include:

-Sallie Mae private student loan variable APR rates range from 5.37% - 15.70%*, and fixed APR rates range from 4.50% - 14.83%*.
+Sallie Mae private student loan rates range from Lowest rates shown include 0.25% interest rate discount with auto debit payments¹.
 It’s a pretty wide range to be sure, and that’s because several factors will alter the rate accordingly.
 For example, if you have terrible credit, you are going to receive a higher APR.
 Meanwhile, applying for a private student loan along with a cosigner will automatically reduce your rates.
 The amount you are borrowing, your creditworthiness, and the length of the loan terms are other factors that go into determining your final interest rate.